-"Psycho" was first scheduled to air on U.S. network TV in the fall of 1966.
-Just before it would have aired, however, Valerie Percy, the daughter of then U.S. Senate candidate Charles H. Percy (U.S. Senator, R-Illinois: 1967 - 85), was stabbed to death, apparently by an intruder, in a murder that, as of 2011, remains unsolved.
+This movie was first scheduled to air on U.S. network television in the fall of 1966.
+Just before it would have aired, however, Valerie Percy, the daughter of then U.S. Senate candidate Charles H. Percy (U.S. Senator, R-Illinois: 1967 to 1985), was stabbed to death, apparently by an intruder, in a murder that, as of 2011, remains unsolved.
 It was deemed prudent, under the circumstances, to postpone the scheduled airing.
-Ultimately, the film was not shown on U.S. network TV until 1970, following a highly successful theatrical re-release the previous year.
-At that time, Universal released it on the syndication market, where it quickly became a popular staple on local late night horror film showings.
+Ultimately, this movie was not shown on U.S. network television until 1970, following a highly successful theatrical re-release in 1969.
+At that time, Universal Pictures released it on the syndication market, where it quickly became a popular staple on local late night horror movie showings.

 According to Alfred Hitchcock, "Psycho" was originally intended to be a comedy.
 Speaking with the TV program Monitor in July 1964: "I once made a movie, rather tongue-in-cheek, called "Psycho."
 The content was, I felt, rather amusing and it was a big joke.
 I was horrified to find some people took it seriously.
 It was intended to make people scream and yell and so forth - but no more than screaming and yelling on a switchback railway.
 So you mustn't go too far because you want them to get off the railway giggling with pleasure."